Tellus Primer

 What about alchemy?

 Alchemy is not magic, but it frequently produces magical results.
 Alchemy is the skill of combining herbs or other rare ingredients to make stuff.
 The most common alchemical product is the potion.
 In Adventure’s Edge, magicians do not imbue spells into potions.
-Potions are created by combining ingredients, either grown, or harvested from magically active creatures - a.k.a., monsters.
+Potions are created by combining ingredients, such as plants or mushrooms, or harvested from magically active creatures - a.k.a., monsters.
 That means often the most valuable treasure you will find on a monster is its gizzard, or whatever piece contains the essence to make a potion.

 What should I know about the races?